ol-th/pdf-img-convert.js/README.md

 * `width` or `height` control the scale of the document - One or the other, it ignores height if width is supplied too.

 * `page_numbers` controls which pages are rendered - pages are 1-indexed.

+Any of these attributes can be omitted from the object - they're all optional.